EphraimFriedman/Restaurant-review/part-3/README.md

 ## Summary

-In Part 3 of the assessment, we'll demonstrate our proficiency in building web-stack applications: user authentication, associations, validations, controllers, views, etc. Even a little bit of CSS.
+In Part 3 of the assessment, we will demonstrate our proficiency in building web-stack applications: user authentication, associations, validations, controllers, views, etc. Even a little bit of CSS.

 ### Site Overview

-We'll be building a simplified version of a blind auction site.
-In a blind auction, bidders do not see how much other bidders have bid.
+In this section, we will build a simplified version of Yelp.
+We will not worry about locations or ways of categorizing listings, but instead focus solely on creating restaurants and allowing users to review them.

 The required functionality of the site will be described in more detail in the *Releases* section, but here's a basic overview.

 #### All Users

-- Browse available items
+- Browse available restaurants

 #### Unregistered Users**
 - Register a new account

 #### Registered Users
 - Sign in
 - Sign out
-- List new items
+- Create new restaurants
-- Place bids on items
-- Have a profile showing their listing and bidding activity
+- Review a restaurant

 ### Completing the App
 Complete as much of this CRUD app as possible in the time allowed.
 If time is running out and it looks like the app will not be completed, continue to work through the releases in order and complete as much as possible.
 Be sure to ask